The Bilingual Authorization (BILA) Program prepares Multiple Subject, Middle Level,

 E-mail: email@example.com | Phone: (760) 750-8507

-Dr. Xochi Archey is Assistant Professor of Multilingual and Multicultural Education and Coordinator of the Bilingual Authorization Program in the School of Education.
-She earned a Ph.D. in education from the Joint Doctoral Program at San Diego State University and Claremont Graduate School.
+Dr. Xochitl Archey is Assistant Professor of Multilingual and Multicultural Education and Coordinator of the Bilingual Authorization Program in the School of Education.
+She earned a Ph.D. in education from the Joint Doctoral Program at San Diego State University and Claremont Graduate University.
 Frameworks of educational equity and social justice are central to her scholarship.
 Her published work and conference proceedings are in language acquisition for ELs with (dis)abilities and in teacher preparation, specifically in how teachers maximize educational equity through critical examination of social inequities.
 Dr. Archey taught in California public schools as an elementary school teacher.

 E-mail: firstname.lastname@example.org | Phone: (760) 750-8230